 Moths are part of a group of insects that are scientifically referred to as “Lepidoptera”.
 This translates to mean “scaly-winged”.
-The various colors and uniquely-designed patterns of their wings are composed of thousands of unique and very tiny scales.
-These overlap one another.
+The various colors and unique patterns of their wings are composed of thousands of very tiny scales.

 What Attracts Moths?

 If you are reading this, it is quite likely that you are already aware of the fact that moths are attracted to light.
 What is not commonly known, though, is that moth infestations occur for a variety of reasons.